Trump ousts White House staffer who testified against him in impeachment - lawyer

 Trump had urged Ukraine to investigate both Bidens, though there has been no evidence of wrongdoing by either one.

-Reporting by Jeff Mason and Steve Holland; Additional reporting by Susan Heavey, Lisa Lambert, David Morgan, Mark Hosenball, Karen Freifeld and Idrees Ali; Writing by Alistair Bell; Editing by Andy Sullivan, Howard Goller and Daniel Wallis
+Reporting by Jeff Mason and Steve Holland; Additional reporting by Susan Heavey, Lisa Lambert, David Morgan, Mark Hosenball, Karen Freifeld and Idrees Ali; Writing by Alistair Bell and Ted Hesson; Editing by Andy Sullivan, Howard Goller and Daniel Wallis